josephtsang2012/portfolio_management_app/README.md

 # portfolio_management_app
-This application allows you to test and build your own investment portfolio and tracks the financial performance against a set benchmark
+This application allows you to test and build your own investment portfolio and tracks its financial performance against the set benchmark.
+All the financial data are fetched from Yahoo Finance over the specified period of time on the ticker(s) inputted.

-Link to access the app: https://portfoliomanagementapp-aew6t3hgvxgphdfedjjhwk.streamlit.app/
+Link to access the app: https://josephtsang-portfolio-management.streamlit.app/